Call for a FREE Consultation: (916) 438-1819 or (800) 391-8219

 Why do I feel dizzy after a car accident?

-Car Accident DizzinessDizziness is one of the symptoms that typically accompany whiplash after a car accident.
-Dizziness is the feeling of lightheadedness caused by sudden head movements and the sensation of slowly moving even though you’re motionless.
+Car Accident DizzinessDizziness is a symptom that typically accompanies whiplash after a car accident.
+It is the feeling of lightheadedness caused by sudden head movements and the sensation of slowly moving even though you’re motionless.

-What happens in a whiplash injury is that your brain suddenly accelerates and decelerates inside the skull in response to an external force like a car collisions.
+In a whiplash injury, the brain suddenly accelerates and decelerates inside the skull in response to an external force, such as a car collision.
 The sudden flexion and extension of the neck cause the soft structures to stretch abnormally, resulting in tiny tears in the muscle fibers and tendons and painful neck movements.

-But whiplash doesn’t affect just the soft structures of the neck, though.
+However, whiplash doesn’t affect just the soft structures of the neck.
 It can also affect the neural pathways responsible for balance perception, spatial awareness, coordination, and proprioception.
-If these are affected, there could be a disruption of the signals from the vestibular system to the part of the brain responsible for balance, spatial awareness, and coordination.
+If these are affected, the signals from the vestibular system could be disrupted to the part of the brain that controls balance, spatial awareness, and coordination.

-Vertigo from a car accident is also very common.
-You feel lightheaded when you suddenly move your head, or you always feel like the room is spinning around you even though you’re not moving.
-You feel unbalanced, like you’re tilting to one side or pulled in one direction.
+Vertigo from a car accident is similar to dizziness and very common.
+You feel lightheaded when you suddenly move your head or feel like the room is spinning around you even though you’re not moving.
+You may also feel unbalanced and like you are tilting to one side or pulling in one direction.

 Vertigo could signify that there is a damaged nerve in your neck region.
 A nerve injury could disrupt the balance and coordination signals from your brain.

-Vertigo could also indicate cerebellum and brainstem affectation from the whiplash injury.
-These areas of the brain are responsible for coordinating and regulating posture and balance in movements, as well as integrating and sorting sensory information.
-Located at the base of the skull, this region of the brain is often affected by whiplash injuries.
+Vertigo could also indicate cerebellum and brainstem injury from the whiplash injury.
+These areas of the brain are responsible for coordinating and regulating posture and balance in movements and integrating and sorting sensory information.
+Located at the skull base, this brain region is often affected by whiplash injuries.

 Why do I get post-car accident dizziness?